MS. Rawl. G. 163

 Availability

-To ensure its availability to future readers, access to this item is restricted, and readers are asked to work from reproductions and published descriptions as far as possible.
-To apply to see the original, please send a message to specialcollections.enquiries@bodleian.ox.ac.uk, outlining the subject of your research, the importance of this item to that research, and the resources you have already consulted.
+To ensure its preservation, access to this item is restricted, and readers are asked to work from reproductions and published descriptions as far as possible.
+If you wish to apply to see the original, please click the request button above.
+When your request is received, you will be asked to contact the relevant curator outlining the subject of your research, the importance of this item to that research, and the resources you have already consulted.

 Digital Images